franke-hub/SDL/src/cpp/Edit/Xcb/Editor.md

 Only the last line in the file can be the no delimiter line.
 This occurs when the last character in the file is not a newline.

-This line remains without a delimiter unless it is changed or lines are added after it.
-If either of these occur, the line is changed so that it has a text file delimiter.
+This line remains without a delimiter unless it is split, joined, or lines are added after it.
+If any of these occur, the line is changed so that it has a text file delimiter.
+If the no delimiter line is simply modified, the modified line remains the no delimiter line.

 #### Undo/Redo operation
 All operations that change a file can be un-done and re-done.